 Maturity

-- Bugs or vulnerabilities.
+• Bugs or vulnerabilities.

-- Insufficient knowledge base or small community in case you need help.
+• Insufficient knowledge base or small community in case you need help.

 As you can see, both Vue and React have been used long enough to become mature tools.
-During this time, their initial flows were removed and the technologies have been improved significantly.
+During this time, their initial flows were removed, and the technologies have been improved significantly.

-Continuous enhancements allowed React and Vue to become the best Javascript frameworks that are used for building popular web products such as Instagram, Facebook, Gitlab or Trivago, as already mentioned earlier.
+Continuous enhancements allowed React and Vue to become the best Javascript frameworks that are used for building popular web products such as Instagram, Facebook, Gitlab, or Trivago, as already mentioned earlier.

 Popularity and community

-Developers retention and interest
+Developers' retention and interest

-Source: State of JS 2021
+Source: State of JS 2022

-Developers’ attitude towards Vue and React
+Developers’ attitude towards React vs Vue

-Most wanted frameworks
+Most admired and desired frameworks

-Stack Overflow Developer Survey 2022 is also a reliable source of valuable insights into popular technologies.
+Stack Overflow Developer Survey 2023 is also a reliable source of valuable insights into popular technologies.

 Most commonly used frameworks